 These anti-inflammatory properties can seamlessly be passed down to your pooch, believe it or not.

-- Licorice root can be ingested with ease because pets enjoy the sweet taste, so using it to relieve arthritis, pain and inflammation is relatively easy.
+- Licorice root like this one here can be ingested with ease because pets enjoy the sweet taste, so using it to relieve arthritis, pain and inflammation is relatively easy.
 There are dry powders available on the market, plus you can simply include a little freshly sliced or minced root with mealtime.
 There are also supplements and pills available in most stores, so you may want experiment to see what’s best for your dog.

 - Licorice oil can be used to treat the burning and itching associated with fleas and other problems.
 To make an infusion, place some chopped licorice root in a jar and cover the root in olive oil with about a half-inch to spare.
 Store for 30 days.
 Drain the oil and squeeze the licorice root to get at the good stuff.
 You can save the available licorice oil in your fridge for several months and it can be applied directly to your dog’s skin.

 - Licorice root can be used to treat many forms of liver disease.
 Some have compared the use of licorice root for liver applications to that of milk thistle, but the glycyrrhizin in licorice root protects the liver cells and enhances T-cell production.
 This is critical for repairing any liver damage and for resisting the rigors of the disease.

 - Studies have shown licorice root for dogs to influence the mononuclear phagocyte system, which relates to spleen function and the production of cells called monocytes and macrophages.
 These cells are critical when it comes to fighting off infections and glycyrrhizin helps stimulate those cells.

 - Very helpful for peptic ulcers aka stomach ulcers.